benjystanton/benjystanton.github.io/_posts/2019-12-18-making-data-tables-more-accessible.md

 categories: data accessibility
 image: "table-structure-square.png"
 image-alt: "Think about structure, not just the visual layout.
 Don't split text and headings across cells."
+last_modified_at: 18 July 2020
 ---

 <p class="lede">For data tables to be accessible, I like to take care of the graphic design, content design and mark-up.
-These three things work together to improve the way users able to find, use and understand the data.</p>
+These three things work together to improve the way users able to find, use and understand the data.
+Last updated on {{ page.last_modified_at }}.</p>

 Whilst working at Office for National Statistics (ONS) I worked with my content design colleagues [Laura](https://twitter.com/Lozza119) and [Paul](https://twitter.com/itspaulmcgroovy) to improve our tables.